GavinHaLab/BLCA-subtype-evolution-paper/analysis/copy-number-tumors/README.md

 - **`makeMatrixFromTITAN-ICHOR_segBased_git.R`** –R script to generate a matrix for copy number profiles.

 - **CNA_analysis.Rmd** – CNA analysis and Supplementary Fig. 4 CNA related analysis, processing, cleaning and visualization script.
 -  **bafplots_colored_Ideo.py** – CNA analysis and Supplementary Fig. 6 for LOH analysis and BAF plost generation.
 Used the cytoband from the data folder.
+The LOH status is defined as follows: if the minor copy number is 0 and the TITAN copy number caller classifies the event as a homozygous deletion (HOMD), the status is considered LOH.
+All other states are considered heterozygous (HET).

   ## Usage
 1. Rscript makeMatrixFromTITAN-ICHOR_segBased_hg38.R /path/to/TitanSegFiles/ GRCh38.p12.ensembl.gene.annotations.sorted.include.AREnhancer.txt sampleList.txt common Gene 1000 output_directory.